 Downtown Moncton is an excellent place to start any visit to Moncton.
 There are a number of events and festivals held here throughout the year, and the murals and sculptures around town mean that just walking around the neighbourhood is a popular thing to do in Moncton.

-Take a stroll along Main Street, grab a bite at one of the restaurants or a craft beer at a local pub.
+Take a stroll along Main Street, grab a bite at one of the restaurants, or a craft beer at a local pub.
 This is also where you’ll find some of the best Moncton shopping options.

-Search for Street Art
+Search For Street Art

 Moncton is home to some incredible street art, so be sure to spend a few hours searching for murals as you explore the city.
 There are over 50 art murals by local and international artists, so wander the streets of Downtown Moncton, and you’ll come across everything from colourful abstract designs to portraits of local celebrities.
 The murals are constantly changing and evolving, so there’s always something new to see.

 The best way to see all the beautiful street art in Moncton is by taking a self-guided mural tour.
-You can choose your own pace, and choose to drive, bike or walk around the city to discover the pieces.
+You can choose your own pace, and choose to drive, bike, or walk around the city to discover the pieces.

-The park is the best place to see this tidal phenomenon.
+The park is the best place to see this natural phenomenon.
 Check the low tides/high tides schedule and plan to arrive 10-15 minutes before the indicated time to find a spot and get your camera ready for one of the greatest nature shows in New Brunswick.

 The novelty of it makes it one of Moncton’s most popular tourist attractions, with cars driving up the hill to experience the “magnetic field” firsthand.
 Be sure to read the instructions on the sign upon arrival and follow the correct steps as you approach the hill.

-There is an entry fee of $5 per car during operating hours, and there are a number of other attractions in the Magnetic Hill area, including Magnetic Hill Zoo, Magnetic Hill Wharf Village, Magic Mountain Amusement Park, Magic Mountain Water Park and Magnetic Hill Winery.
+There is an entry fee of $5 per car during operating hours, and there are a number of other attractions in the Magnetic Hill area, including Magnetic Hill Zoo, Magnetic Hill Wharf Village, Magic Mountain Amusement Park, Magic Mountain Water Park, and Magnetic Hill Winery.

 Magnetic Hill Winery